-This article is not the definitive guide on how to select the perfect light fittings for your home, but sets out considerations and gives you tips on what to look for and the benefits of different lighting types.
+This home lighting design guide sets out considerations and gives you tips on what to look for and the benefits of different lighting types.
 It is impossible for me to give specific advice without visiting the room or home in question.

 Choosing the correct type of lighting and lamp bulbs for your home is an important aspect in creating a practical yet comfortable feature in all rooms of the house.
 Each room has to be looked at from a different viewpoint and includes the style of light you will choose to the effect of light the fitting will create.

-Task lighting is used to illuminate specific targets of the home where light is needed in addition or on its own to assist where the general lighting is not able to reach.
-For example, a desk used for reading may need an extra reading lamp or desk lamp to give light aimed at a certain place to enable the reader to view paper work clearly without impeding the eyesight.
-Another important area of task lighting very often overlooked is under cabinet lighting in kitchens where the general light is often blocked by a person preparing food on a work surface.
-The use of under cabinet lights will generate the perfect illumination for task lighting in a kitchen.
+Task lighting is used to illuminate specific areas of your home where additional light is needed in addition to general lighting.
+For example, a desk may need an extra reading lamp or desk lamp to give light aimed at a certain place to enable you to view paper work clearly without impeding the eyesight.
+Other examples would include floor standing reading lamps, bathroom mirror lights and under cabinet kitchen lighting when general light is often blocked when preparing food on a work surface.

 A carefully placed mirror behind a table lamp, at the end of the hallway or positioned to reflect the light from a pendant or chandelier can work wonders.
 It can make your hallway appear much larger than it is and reflect light into otherwise inaccessible corners, making the space seem brighter, lighter and more inviting.

 If you have a small hallway or space is limited you can create pools of light by using down lights and wall lights to create a welcoming effect.
 Mirrors can be placed above the wall lights to create an illusion of space and reflect the light back into the space.